zethsqx/esxi-py-influxdb-mon/README.md

 >>> response = urllib.request.urlopen(req)
 >>> print(response.read())
 ```

-For Troubleshooting, you can disable firewall and try again
-Common errors include; *No route to host*, *Name or service not known*
+If you encounter errors such as; *No route to host*, *Name or service not known*
+Try disabling the firewall and run again
 ```
 # esxcli network firewall set --enabled false
 ```

+Step 2: Transfer the script to the datastore.
+Easier to use UI to upload

 ### InfluxDB
 This will not be covered.